emfcamp/Website/templates/volunteer/training/bar/cups.md

 	For spirits, use a thimble to avoid contaminating the optics through cup reuse.

 ## Bring Your Own Cup
 Customers can bring their cups for us to pour into.
-For beer, these must display a UKCA or CE mark etched or printed on the cup.
+For beer, these must display a Crown, UKCA or CE mark etched or printed on the cup.
 Unless the cup reads “(half) pint to line” it is (half) pint to brim.

 If you need clarification, please ask a bar manager.